bcartfall/piworkout-server/README.md

 Setup YouTube API and URI redirects at https://console.cloud.google.com/getting-started.
 Download credential file to `backend/client_secret.json`.

 YouTube API requires redirect URIs to be a top level domain or localhost.
-Use a DNS service like https://freedns.afraid.org/ or your own domain to connect with YouTube.
+Use a DNS service like https://freedns.afraid.org/, nip.io, or your own domain to connect with YouTube.

+Install or create self signed TLS/SSL certificates to `./ssl/cert.pem` and `./ssl/key.pem`.

 Run server docker containers: